jaySiddhapura-eng/angularCourse/README.md

 7. Analogy: child component : ```custom-component``` , parent component : ```app-component```

-## Adding HTML view into the above created component
+## Adding HTML View into The Above Created Component

 1. Connect the html file to the typescript file of the same component